CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 scripts in our separate documentation page](../../computing/running/creating-job-scripts-puhti.md).

-In the file `run-test.sh` in our code directory, you can find an example:
+In the file `run.sh` in our code directory, you can find an example:

 ```bash
 #!/bin/bash